-Linked to the Libor and related to country risk, transaction risk and market Conditions
+Linked to the Libor and related to the country risk, transaction risk and market Conditions.

 This may include a Facility Agreement, Security Assignment Deed, Legal Opinions, etc.

-1.3 Export Credit Guarantee Facility through which the Bank provides credit guarantee in support of exporting corporates to enable them obtain competitively priced export finance facilities.
-Under the Facility, the Bank may also provide guarantees in support of African banks seeking export finance Lines of Credit from international banks.
-The Bank may guarantee up to 100% of credit exposure to the guaranteed entity.
+1.3 Export Credit Guarantee Facility through which the Bank provides credit guarantee in support of exporting corporates to enable them to obtain competitively priced export finance facilities.
+Under the facility, the Bank may also provide guarantees in support of African banks seeking export finance Lines of Credit from international banks.
+The Bank may guarantee up to 100% of the credit exposure to the guaranteed entity.

-1.5 Correspondent Banking/ African Letter of Credit Facility under which the Bank (a) offers correspondent banking services to African banks assisting them to make payments and collections around the world, with particular emphasis on Africa; and (b) offers dedicated Letter of Credit Confirmation Facility for promotion of intra-African trade.
-This Facility is hinged on the extensive experience the Bank has gained across Africa through the use of African banks as TFIs.
+(b).
+Offers dedicated Letter of Credit Confirmation Facilities for the promotion of intra-African trade.
+This facility is hinged on the extensive experience that the Bank has gained across Africa through the use of African banks as TFIs.

-Under this programme, the Bank provides pre-and post-export financing directly to corporates with balance sheet size of at least US$2 million and an annual trade turnover of at least US$10 million.
+Under the Direct Financing Program, the Bank provides pre- and post-export financing directly to corporates with balance sheet size of at least US$2 million and an annual trade turnover of at least US$10 million.

 - Large corporates operating in Africa as exporters and/or importers.